SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 ![](assets/chapter-8-2-images/01.Distance-01.png)

-By the problem condition **input data** is being entered on **four** separate rows, therefore, we should execute the previous code a total of four times.
+By the problem condition, **input data** is being entered on **four** separate rows, therefore, we should execute the previous code a total of four times.

 ![](assets/chapter-8-2-images/01.Distance-02.png)

 To perform **calculations**, we choose to use a type **`double`**.

-You can read more about the different **data types**in Java programming language here: [https://introprogramming.info/intro-java-book/read-online/glava2-primitivni-tipove-i-promenlivi/](https://introprogramming.info/intro-java-book/read-online/glava2-primitivni-tipove-i-promenlivi/)
+You can read more about the different **data types** in Java programming language here: [https://introprogramming.info/intro-java-book/read-online/glava2-primitivni-tipove-i-promenlivi/](https://introprogramming.info/intro-java-book/read-online/glava2-primitivni-tipove-i-promenlivi/)

 This way, we successfully solved the first sub-problem.
 The next step is to **convert the input data** into appropriate **types** to perform the needed calculations.
 We choose to use **`Integer`** or **`int`** type because the condition of the problem says that the input data must be within a particular range, for which this data type is sufficient.
 We will do the **conversion** in the following way: